devdbrandy/nglocations/README.md

     ```
 ### 4.4.
 List Local Governament Areas in a state

-API endpoint that represents a list of cities in a state
+API endpoint that represents a list of LGAs in a state
 - **URL Endpoint:** `/api/states/:state_alias/lgas`
 - **Method:** `GET`
 - **URL Params:**